Contact HM Revenue and Customs (HMRC) as soon as possible if you have a complaint about their service.

 HMRC will not treat you any differently because you’ve made a complaint.
 They will handle your complaint fairly, confidentially and investigate the issues thoroughly.

 HMRC will consider refunding any reasonable costs directly caused by their mistakes or delays.
 Costs can include:

 - professional fees

-You should keep your receipts if you want a refund.
+Keep your receipts if you want a refund.

 If you disagree with the Adjudicator’s Office

 You can ask your Member of Parliament to refer your complaint to the Parliamentary and Health Service Ombudsman.